 Visitors and Users arriving at Berkeley Lab will need to show documentation to access the Lab.
 This could be either an active LBNL ID badge or a visitor gate pass plus photo ID.
 The Molecular Foundry will issue a gate pass or shuttle pass to expected users and visitors arriving without a valid LBNL ID badge.
 Security arrangements will need to be made several days in advance of your visit, please plan accordingly.

 Parking at Berkeley Lab and the Foundry is by permit only.
 Signs in each parking lot designate the types of permit required for that area.
 Cars parked in no-parking areas or reserved spaces without appropriate permits may be cited or towed.

 A one-day permit may be obtained at the Berkeley Lab Main Gate (Blackberry Gate).

 Tours of the Foundry

-Prospective users and interested parties can arrange a tour of the Foundry by contacting our Communications and Marketing Specialist, Clarissa Towle.
+Prospective users and interested parties can arrange a tour of the Foundry by contacting our Senior Communications and Outreach Specialist, Laurie Chong.